Thiago-Cardoso/nftextc/README.md

 # nftextc
-Development a API for nft in elixir and phoenyx
+Development a API for nft in elixir and phoenix with absinthe GraphQL